dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 ### setScanRegion

 Set a scan region.
 The video frame is cropped based on the scan region.
+To learn the full code to setting a scan region, please refer to the [scan region](../guide/scan-region.md) article.

 <div class="sample-code-prefix"></div>
 >- Objective-C